AguaClara/Textbook/Flocs_Fractals_and_Forces/FFF_Intro.rst

 The coagulant bond strength provides a link between flocculator design and sedimentation tank design.

-We can substitute equation :eq:`d_floc_G` into equation :eq:`vt_of_floc` and solve for the maximum flocculator velocity gradient that will produce flocs that are large enough to be captured by the sedimentation tank.
+We can substitute Equation :eq:`d_floc_G` into Equation :eq:`vt_of_floc` and solve for the maximum flocculator velocity gradient that will produce flocs that are large enough to be captured by the sedimentation tank.
 The capture velocity of the sedimentation tank must be equal to or smaller than the floc terminal velocity to ensure capture of the floc.

 .. math::
   :label: vc_of_G

   v_c = \frac{D_{cp}^2g}{18\nu}\frac{\rho_{cp} -    \rho_{H_2O}}{\rho_{H_2O}} \left( \frac{  \sqrt{\frac{4F_{bond}}{3 \pi \mu G_{max}}}}{D_{cp}} \right) ^{\Pi_{fractal}-1}

-Solve equation :eq:`vc_of_G` for the maximum velocity gradient :math:`G_{max}`.
+Solve Equation :eq:`vc_of_G` for the maximum velocity gradient :math:`G_{max}`.

 .. math::
   :label: G_of_vc_and_fractal